metinsenturk/react-iskele/README.md

 6. Implementation of Payment API

 Finally, there will be no database implementation in this project, the content will be publicly available once it is finish.

+### July 10: Project Status

+All of the pages, except the Reservation is implemented.
+Below is the two known bugs in this project.

+1. Owl-Carousel is not runing on page changes.
+(Not implemented in React)
+2. Isotope is not implemented in react.
+Therefore, tabs in gallery not changing.